mariohatrabajo/Record-Company/README.md

-# Record-Company
+A project made for Web Design in Web Application Development.<br>
-Web Design for a Record Company.
+Web Design for a Record Company featuring the artists and their latest hits and albums.